-1 "Other dolphins" includes the following species and stocks, whose observed mortalities were as follows: Central American spinner dolphins (Stenella longirostris centroamericana) 10 (0.4 t); striped dolphins 5 (0.3 t); coastal spotted dolphins 2 (0.2 t); bottlenose dolphins 1 (0.1 t), unidentified dolphins 5 (0.3 t).
+1 "Other mammals" includes the following species and stocks, whose observed mortalities were as follows: Central America spinner dolphins (Stenella longirostris centroamericana) 2 (<0.1 t); striped dolphins 2 (0.1 t); false killer whale 1 (0.6 t), unidentified dophins 10 (0.6 t).

 (Balaenoptera edeni) also increased in estimated abundance, but there is very little diet overlap between these baleen whales and the upper-level predators impacted by the fisheries.
-Striped dolphins (Stenella coeruleoalba) showed no clear trend in estimated abundance over time, and the estimates of abundance of sperm whales (Physeter macrocephalus) have tended to decrease in recent years.
+The abundance estimates for sperm whales (Physeter macrocephalus) have tended to decrease in recent years.